UnscriptedVN/candella/docs/03-candella-app.md

 The manifest file contains information about your app, as well as what the app needs from Candella to run.
 The manifest file is located in the root of the app as `manifest.json`.
 Candella will automatically fill in the information of the app for you as the Ren'Py project initializes.

 - `name`: A short name of your app.
 This can also be used as the command name.
-- `productName`: A human-readable version of the app name.
+- `productName`: (Optional) A human-readable version of the app name.
 - `id`: An identifier for the app.
 It is recommended to use reverse domain notation.
 - `author`: The author of the app.
 It is recommended to use the `Name <name@email.server>` format.
 - `version`: The current version of the app.